Eran-Levy-git/API-server-and-client-app/README.md

 ## API server and client app

-In a sentence: It is an API server that logs actions committed in https://github.com/Eran-Levy-git/demo repository.
+In a sentence: It is an API server that logs actions committed to https://github.com/Eran-Levy-git/demo repository.

 **Flow Chart Diagram:**